-The Ministry of Finance and Treasury submits for audit the 2015 Financial Statements of the Solomon Islands Government in accordance with the reporting requirements of Part 1 of the International Public Sector Accounting Standard: Financial reporting under the cash basis of accounting.

-To the best of our knowledge and based on information available, the information herein are materially accurate and present fairly the Government's financial operations and cash flow for the year ended 31 December 2015.
+The Ministry of Finance and Treasury submits for audit the 2015 Financial Statements of the Solomon Islands Government in accordance with Section 77 of Public Financial Management Act 2013.
+To the best of our knowledge and based on available information, the statements herein are materially accurate and present fairly the Government's financial operations and cash flow for the year ended 31 December 2015.